loosewheel/lwcomputers/readme.txt

 MoveFloor
 =========
-* This block is only available if mesecons is loaded.
+* This block is only available if mesecons and mesecons_mvps is loaded.

 The MoveFloor block responds to a mesecons power source in the 4 horizontal directions.
 If the power source is one higher the MoveFloor moves up to